 Jobs with low work intensity and high working time quality, having the strongest positive associations with most measures of well-being, with health problems being least prevalent.

 Jobs characterised by a working environment with more physical risks and poorer working time quality, but a good social environment.

 Jobs that score positively in skills use, earnings and prospects, but are the lowest scoring on social environment and the highest scoring on work intensity.

-The 10.5 percentage point difference between the employment rates of men and women aged 20–64 in the EU is a significant economic and social cost to the EU economy, estimated at around €370 billion.
-This is around 2.8% of the EU’s gross domestic product and represents foregone earnings and missed welfare contributions of individuals to society, as well as public finance costs, comprising individual welfare transfers and social benefits.
+The 10.5 percentage point difference between the employment rates of men and women in the EU is a significant economic and social cost to the EU economy, estimated at around €370 billion.
+This is around 2.8% of the EU’s gross domestic product and represents forgone earnings and missed welfare contributions of individuals to society, as well as public finance costs, comprising individual welfare transfers and social benefits.

 Social, economic and technological changes in Europe have given rise to nine new forms of employment, many very different from traditional "work".
-To identify emerging trends on these new forms of employment, research in 2016 looked in particular at the win-win potential of employee sharing for both employers and employees.
+To identify emerging trends on these new forms of employment, research in 2016 looked in particular at the win–win potential of strategic employee sharing for both employers and employees.